Arizona Mesothelioma Lawyer

 Asbestos mining is not the only source of asbestos exposure in Arizona.
 Other mines for mineral resources can expose workers to asbestos because they are mixed with smaller asbestos deposits.
 When mining for another mineral, it is not uncommon to have asbestos contaminating the mine.

 Vermiculite is a mineral that is often found intertwined with asbestos deposits or small amounts of contaminating asbestos.
-Vermiculite is used in many applications, like insulation, because it is lightweight and fire-resistant.[4]
+Vermiculite is used in many applications, like insulation because it is lightweight and fire-resistant.[4]

-Several vermiculite processing facilities have operated in Arizona and have put workers at risk of exposure to asbestos found in the mineral.
 One example is Ari-Zonolite, a processing plant in Glendale, Arizona.[5]
 The vermiculite processed there came from Libby, Montana, a site now known to have been severely contaminated with asbestos.

-Ari-Zonolite operated between 1951 and 1964 and, even after the company left, others operated out of the same contaminated facilities.
-In 2011, the Environmental Protection Agency (EPA) found that contamination in soil, buildings, and air at the site.
+In 2011, the Environmental Protection Agency (EPA) found contamination in soil, buildings, and air at the site.
 It also found that thousands of workers and nearby residents were likely exposed to asbestos over the years.[5]

-Sites Known to Have Asbestos
+Other Arizona Sites Known to Have Asbestos

 Mines and vermiculite processing plants make up the majority of asbestos exposure in Arizona.
 Still, these are not the only sites or workplaces that have put people at risk of developing mesothelioma, lung cancer, or asbestosis.